carlisia/bio-adapt/docs/emerge/package.md

 ### Agents

 Individual units that maintain phase, frequency, and energy.
 Agents interact with neighbors to achieve synchronization.
+See [Agents](../concepts/agents.md) for detailed concepts.

 ### Swarms

 Collections of agents that work together to achieve target states.
 Swarms automatically optimize based on size.
+See [Swarm](../concepts/swarm.md) for more details.

 ### Scales